Close

 • They completely avoid sun exposure for religious, personal or medicinal reasons

-• She has liver or kidney disease or is on certain medications that affect Vitamin D levels
+• They have liver or kidney disease or take medications that affect Vitamin D levels

 Women at risk of Vitamin D deficiency should consult a doctor for advice on supplements.

-Here are some tips on handling food safely:
+Here are some quick tips on handling food safely:

 • Always cook eggs until the yolk and white are solid.
 Avoid undercooked or raw eggs and other raw animal products

-• Avoid buying pre-prepared sandwiches and salads from delis or supermarkets.
+• Avoid buying pre-prepared sandwiches and salads from cafes or supermarkets.
 Freshly made homemade sandwiches are the best option.

 • Avoid foods containing raw fish, shellfish, or seafood, such as sushi

-• Wash and dry fruit and vegetables before you eat them
+• Wash and dry fruit and vegetables before you eat them.
+Cook frozen berries before you eat them.

 • Store chilled foods in a fridge below 4°C and always heat food thoroughly until it’s steaming hot, i.e. at least 70°C.